joshuamkite/Sankey-Pandas-Jobhunting-CSV-Processor/README.md

 ## CSV Input Requirements

 The script expects a CSV file with specific column headers, as it uses these headers to map and process the data.
+An example CSV is included.
 The expected columns are:

 - `Who Applied?`: Specifies who applied for the job.
 Entries should be either 'Me' or 'Them', and will be normalized to title case.
 - `Application Date`: While the expectation is that this field will contain a date, the script checks for any non-null value to denote an application entry.